MoonlightCapital/discord-py-template/installing.md

 # FAQ/Troubleshooting

 ## What Python versions are supported?
-This template has been tested with 3.8.5 and 3.9.0.
-I believe 3.7 works as well, but 3.9 is the way to go.
+This template requires Python 3.8 as minimum version.
+Later versions should be fine (has been tested on Docker with Python 3.9.6)

 ## I am receiving a "AttributeError: 'NoneType' object has no attribute 'register'"
 You're trying to use the database without having set the database key in the config file to true, thus no database exists and you cannot perform operations on it.